mitcharoo/sec-your-devops/README.md

 - [Awesome Security Hardening](https://github.com/decalage2/awesome-security-hardening): A collection of awesome security hardening guides, tools and other resources.
 - [Awesome Container Tinkering](https://github.com/iximiuz/awesome-container-tinkering): A list of tools to tinker with containers.
 - [SSC Reading List](https://github.com/chainguard-dev/ssc-reading-list): A reading list for software supply-chain security.
+- [AWSome Pentesting Cheatsheet](https://github.com/pop3ret/AWSome-Pentesting/blob/main/AWSome-Pentesting-Cheatsheet.md): A guide to help pentesters learn more about AWS misconfigurations and ways to abuse them.

 ## Books